maxmilton/stage1/README.md

 # stage1

+High-performance JavaScript micro framework.

 > Warning: This is alpha software.
-Test thoroughly before using in production!
+Test thoroughly before using in production.
 Please report any bugs you find!

 Originally based on the excellent <https://github.com/Freak613/stage0>.